 Please note that the following requirements are for the previous application cycle and will be updated in late Summer 2021.

 - GRE General: Required, but can be waived for COVID-19 related reasons.
-We will NOT be accepting the at-home version of the GRE.
 Those who experience difficulty in securing a GRE exam for COVID-19 reasons may request a waiver by completing the appropriate form in the application.

 - GRE Subject: Not required